ChetHunt4/PakExplorer/README.md

 - Convert .pngs to .lmp, .wads, or .sprs or add as a texture to an .mdl
 - Import .wavs
 - Support Quake2/Valve paks/files as well
+- Make the UI all nice and spiffy